Britain's Co-op backs radical reform plans

-LONDON (Reuters) - Members of the Co-operative Group on Saturday overwhelmingly endorsed a radical shake-up of its board structure, designed to avoid a repeat of the mistakes that brought Britain’s biggest mutual to its knees.
+LONDON, Aug 30 (Reuters) - Members of the Co-operative Group endorsed a radical shake-up of its board structure on Saturday, designed to avoid a repeat of the mistakes that brought Britain’s biggest mutual to its knees, the group said.

-At a special general meeting, 83 percent of votes were cast in favor of a new governance structure which will come into effect later this year after getting approval from the Financial Conduct Authority.

-“I am delighted that our members have voted in favor of this much-needed radical reform to our governance structure,” Co-op Group Chairwoman Ursula Lidbetter told reporters.

 A string of poor decisions at the supermarkets-to-funerals group, such as the ill-fated 2009 takeover of Britannia building society, culminated in it losing control of its bank and a 2.5 billion pound ($4.15 billion) loss last year.